ajahne/blog/_drafts/2019-7-4-key-meetings-to-have-with-your-team.md

 Once we understand what motivates our people and what their goals are; we can help them achieve them.

-But wait, I hear you saying, what if their career goals dont align with the position or the company's trajectory?
+But wait, I hear you saying, what if their career goals don't align with the position or the company's trajectory?
 Won't asking about these goals create dissonance between this person and the organization?

 Whoa, whoa, whoa.
 If that dissonance exists, it exists independent of this meeting.
 Wouldn't it be great to acknowledge any dissonance before this person is demotivated or worse and starts looking for (or actually takes) another opportunity?

-Length: 60-90 minutes
+**Meeting Length**: 60-90 minutes

-Great resources on how to conduct them
+**Addition Resources**

 ### Performance Reviews